What You Need to Know About: Powered By People

 • Your margins can absorb the fees.
 Between PBP's 20% and the retailer's additional margins, you need to be confident your pricing holds up.
 This is especially important for handmade or small-batch products where margins can already be tight.

 As with any platform, we'd recommend viewing PBP as one tool in a larger wholesale strategy — not the whole strategy.
 A balanced approach that includes direct outreach, building relationships with your stockists, and strategically using the platforms that fit your business will serve you best over time.
+If Faire is part of that mix, or you're still deciding whether it should be, our Making Faire Work course gives you the clearest picture of what it takes to make Faire worth it, including a profitability calculator to run the numbers for your specific business.

 Let us know if you have other questions about Powered By People or Wholesale In a Box!
 We're happy to dig into your particular business goals and product line to help you explore the right strategy for you.